TOAST-DOCS/Gamebase/en/api-guide.md

 - Added the "Ban" and "Ban Release" APIs that perform ban and ban release.
 - Added the "Get Payment Transaction" API to query payment transaction.
 - Added **marketIds** to the "List Consumables" API that queries the unconsumed payment history so that multiple stores can be viewed at a time.
+- The server address has changed to "https://api-gamebase.nhncloudservice.com".
+The previous address will be maintained until further notice.

 ## Advance Notice